 The crisp buttery streusel is made with walnuts, cinnamon, flour, brown sugar and butter.
 If you prefer pecans, use that instead and if you have a nut allergy, omit.
 The cake still tastes delicious either way.
 What is also great about this recipe is that the streusel can be made at least a day in advance.
 Simply refrigerate it in an airtight container until you are ready to bake the cake.

-What you will need for this cake
+What you will need for this Cinnamon Streusel Coffee Loaf Cake

 Flour: Plain or all purpose flour can be used.